signalfx/integrations/signalfx-org-metrics/docs/sf.org.numActiveTimeSeries.md

 ---
 ### sf.org.numActiveTimeSeries

 Total number of metric time series (MTS) currently active in the organization.
-(Use `sf.org.numInactiveTimeSeries` to see how many MTS are not active.) **QUESTION FOR REVIEWER: I'm assuming this is just MTS, correct?**
+(Use `sf.org.numInactiveTimeSeries` to see how many MTS are not active.)

 Dimension(s): `orgId`